It gave us flood protection and didn’t kill our park

 “Green infrastructure in all three compartments contributes to both flood protection and social amenities in the Big U. Climate-change models predict more frequent heavy-precipitation events, leading to even more street flooding and combined sewer overflows (CSO) than we have already experienced in our largely water- impervious city.
 The urban heat island effect will be exacerbated by longer heat waves.
 The Big U’s native species bio-swales, rain gardens, and street plantings will absorb and clean stormwater, cool the city, reduce air pollution, store carbon, buffer noise, enhance recreational activities, improve mental health, and provide green jobs.
 As a by-product of these benefits, they will also save the City and its residents money, for example in healthcare.”

 The city says the new plan that will demolish the park is better because it will take 3 1/2 years rather than the five years for the Big U plan.
 No one believes that the park can be demolished and rebuilt eight feet higher in 3 1/2 years.
 The city is going to spend $1.45 billion on the new plan.
+(Since this was first published, the timeline has changed.
+In October, the mayor announced the construction would be phased so parts of the park would remain open throughout construction.
+The timeline is now five years.
+The same as the Big U plan.
+So, uh, hello Mr. Mayor?
+Can you go back to that and not demolish our park?)

 The old plan should be resurrected and revised as needed.